cornerman/colibri/README.md

 [![Build Status](https://travis-ci.org/cornerman/colibri.svg?branch=master)](https://travis-ci.org/cornerman/colibri)

-# Colibri - a simple functional reactive library for scala-js
+# Colibri

+A simple functional reactive library for scala-js.
 Colibri is an implementation of the `Observable`, `Observer` and `Subject` reactive concepts.

 If you're new to these, here is a nice introduction for rx.js: <https://rxjs.dev/guide/overview>.